khiemauto/ocp4-metal-install/README.md

 > VMware ESXi used in this guide

-1. Copy the Rocky-8.7-x86_64-minimal.iso iso to an ESXi datastore
-1. Create a new Port Group called 'OCP' under Networking
-    - (In case of VirtualBox choose "Internal Network" when creating each VM and give it the same name. ocp for instance)
-    - (In case of ProxMox you may use the same network bridge and choose a specific VLAN tag.
-50 for instance)
-1. Create 3 Control Plane virtual machines with minimum settings:
+1. Create 1 Control Plane virtual machines with minimum settings:
-   - Name: ocp-cp-# (Example ocp-cp-1)
+   - Name: ocp-cp-1
-   - 4vcpu
+   - 8vcpu
    - 16GB RAM
-   - 50GB HDD
+   - 120GB HDD
    - NIC connected to the OCP network
-   - Load the rhcos-4.11.9-x86_64-live.x86_64.iso image into the CD/DVD drive
-1. Create 2 Worker virtual machines (or more if you want) with minimum settings:
-   - Name: ocp-w-# (Example ocp-w-1)
-   - 4vcpu
-   - 8GB RAM
-   - 50GB HDD
-   - NIC connected to the OCP network
-   - Load the rhcos-4.11.9-x86_64-live.x86_64.iso image into the CD/DVD drive
-1. Create a Bootstrap virtual machine (this vm will be deleted once installation completes) with minimum settings:
-   - Name: ocp-bootstrap
-   - 4vcpu
-   - 8GB RAM
-   - 50GB HDD
-   - NIC connected to the OCP network
-   - Load the rhcos-4.11.9-x86_64-live.x86_64.iso image into the CD/DVD drive
+   - Load the rhcos-xx-x86_64-live.x86_64.iso image into the CD/DVD drive
 1. Create a Services virtual machine with minimum settings:
    - Name: ocp-svc
    - 4vcpu